kyrylo/kyrylo/README.md

 I'm Kyrylo — a software engineer, web developer, and budding entrepreneur.

-I work on [Telebugs](https://telebugs.com), a refreshingly simple, self-hosted error tracker and a subscription-free alternative to Sentry.
+I work on [Telebugs](https://telebugs.com), a lightweight, self-hosted Sentry alternative without a subscription.

 I post about it (and my other projects) regularly.